ksu-is/Emergency-Room-System/projectroadmap.md

 6. Allow user to calculate the average waiting time for a patient
 7. Research average emergency room waiting time for most hospitals
-8. Set the standard average waiting time that the hopital should not exceed 9.Display important techniques for decreasing the average waiting time if the average is higher than the standard set
+8. Set the standard average waiting time that the hopital should not exceed
+9. Display important techniques for decreasing the average waiting time if the average is higher than the standard set